tlhutch/test-playbooks/docs/testplan-1.4.8.md

 4. [ ] Test celeryd/task_manager recovery

 ## Feature: Unified Jobs View
-1. Update existing job_status API automation
+1. [X] Update existing job_status API automation

 ## Feature: Vault credential support
-1. Add support for vault credential usage
+1. [ ] Add support for vault credential usage

 ## Feature: Failure recovery
-1. Catastrophic fail - Launch jobs, sysrq-trigger before jobs complete, all jobs should resume or failed
+1. [ ] Catastrophic fail - Launch jobs, sysrq-trigger before jobs complete, all jobs should resume or fail (no stuck jobs).
+The jobs queue is capable of running new jobs.
-2. Celery fail - celery dies, we should accept jobs, but not process process.
+2. [ ] Celery fail - celery dies, we should accept jobs, but not process process.
 Running jobs will be marked fail.
 Resuming celery should continue running jobs.
-3. Task Manager fail - task_mgr dies, should queue and start jobs, but not run.
+3. [ ] Task Manager fail - task_mgr dies, should queue and start jobs, but not run.

-## Features Not Tested
-1. Vault passphrase
-1. Comprehensive RBAC coverage